 The poses are categorised by difficulty level or main focus, with a description of the benefits as well as any caution notes for beginners or those with potential injuries.
 The different areas targeted include weight loss, fat burn, back pain, balance and flexibility.
 For those who prefer to go with their own flow, this yoga app allows you to select your favourite poses to create your own sequence.
 Otherwise, you can choose from several ready-made programs.

-Lotus is free to download, although you can sign up for pro features with the monthly subscription of $18.99, or a yearly subscription costing $36.99.
+Lotus is free to download, although you can sign up for pro features with a monthly subscription of $18.99, or a yearly subscription costing $36.99.
 There’s even a ‘Forever Unlock’ package valued at $69.99 which gives you access to the pro features without a time limit.

-- Price: Free, with in app purchases
+- Price: Free, with in-app purchases

 Simply Yoga — Free